 - Sanctions that are disproportionate to the violation.
 Please note that the Board will neither reconsider the facts of the case, nor overturn the decision of responsibility; however, the Board will consider whether the evidence as determined by either the Conduct Board or the hearing officer warrants the sanction applied.
 To appeal on these grounds a student must argue that the sanction is excessive and explain why (or if the complainant appeals, that the sanction is too lenient and why).

-Appeals.
+- Disposition of Appeals.
 The Board may:

 - Refer the case back to the Conduct Board or the Dean, for reassignment and a new hearing, if the Appeals Board determines that there is new evidence or procedural error(s);